QUBO & Ising ModelsΒΆ

 * x = [0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0]

-This notebook will explain the basics of the Ising model.
-In order to implement the different Ising Models we will use JuMP and D-Wave’s neal, for defining the Ising model and solving it with simulated annealing, respectively.
-When posing the problems as Integer programs, we will model using JuMP, an open-source Julia package, which provides a flexible access to different solvers and a general modeling framework for linear and nonlinear integer programs.
-The examples solved here will make use of open-source solver GLPK for mixed-integer linear programming.
+This notebook explains the basics of the Ising model.
+In order to implement the different Ising models we will use JuMP and D-Waveβs neal, for defining the Ising model and solving it with simulated annealing, respectively.
+When posing the problem as an integer program, we convert it to an equivalent binary QUBO formulation and then solve that MILP with the open-source HiGHS solver.

 We pose the Ising problem as the following optimization problem: